-1.1 Introducing the Prestige 645R-A Series
+1.1 Introducing the Prestige

-Your Prestige integrates a high-speed 10/100Mbps auto-negotiating LAN interface and a high-speed DSL port into a single package.
+Your Prestige integrates high-speed 10/100Mbps auto-negotiating LAN interface(s) and a high-speed ADSL port into a single package.
 The Prestige is ideal for high-speed Internet browsing and making LAN-to-LAN connections to remote networks.
+The Prestige is an ADSL router compatible with the ADSL/ADSL2+ standards.
+Maximum data rates attainable by the Prestige for each standard are shown in the next table